The Mismatch

 Since the desktop nav uses dynamic(() => import('./TabletUpNav'), { ssr: false })

 for code splitting, it already has a loading state.
-We replaced the generic
+I replaced the generic

 Spinner with a NavSkeleton that mirrors the actual nav layout: a logo